How to identify healthy soup brands at the store that don’t come packaged in cans, cartons, or shelf-stable tetra paks.

 Best Bone Broth

-After trying numerous brands and carefully vetting the packaging processes used, I settled on Epic Bone Broth in glass jars as a shelf-stable option.
+After trying numerous brands and carefully vetting the packaging processes used, I recommend only a few frozen brands of bone broth.

-The bone broth is boiling hot when it is poured into the tetra paks aseptic cartons lined with plastic.
+The bone broth is boiling hot when it is poured into the tetrapaks aseptic cartons lined with thin plastic.
 This virtually guarantees a leaching risk of toxins from the plastic into the bone broth.

 When it comes to healthy soup and broth brands, it’s not just about ingredients and preparation.